ni/semi-test-library-dotnet/Examples/source/Sequence/SMUHardwareLevelSequencing/README.md

 ### Step 3: Review the Pin Map

 1. From the TestStand Sequence Editor, open the pin map by selecting **Semiconductor Module -> Edit Pin Map File...** from the menu bar, or by clicking the **Edit Pin Map File** button on the TSM toolbar.
-2. The pin map file `STLExample.SMUHardwareLevelSequencing.pinmap` will open in the **Pin Map Editor**.
-3. Review the instrument definitions and pin assignments.
+2. Review the instrument definitions and pin assignments.
 Note that the pin map is configured to use an NI-DCPower instrument named `SMU_4147_C2_S03`.
-4. **If you are using a different SMU:**
+3. **If you are using a different SMU:**
    - Verify that the model of your NI-DCPower devices supports advance sequencing functions by reviewing [NI-DCPower Supported Functions by Device](https://www.ni.com/docs/en-US/bundle/ni-dcpower-c-api-ref/page/group____root__nidcpower__supported__functions__by__device.html).
    - Locate the instrument entry for `SMU_4147_C2_S03` in the Pin Map Editor.
    - Update the instrument name to match the name of your available SMU as it appears in **NI MAX** (Measurement & Automation Explorer).